 The 1066 Country Walk, a 31-mile long route from Pevensey to Rye, allows you to march in the footsteps of William the Conqueror, and now includes ten specially-commissioned sculptures based on the Bayeux Tapestry.

 Rainy day?
-Take part in a teatime masterclass at the newly opened British Tea Museum in Hastings, or take off for a virtual tour of the 1066 Country coastline with SOAR TOUR, Bexhill's newest visitor attraction.
+Take part in a teatime masterclass at the newly opened British Tea Museum in Hastings, or head for Bexhill's iconic De La Warr Pavilion.

 For a taste of 1066 Country, Webbe's Cookery School in Rye have a range of one-day courses this autumn, from game cooking to wild mushroom foraging.
 Or there's no better time than autumn to visit Sussex's many Vineyards.

 Head over to accommodation pages to find your perfect stay.
-That could be under the stars, at Downash Wood Treehouses, or in a boutique B&B, like The Knowle a St Leonards.
+That could be under the stars, at Downash Wood Treehouses, or in a boutique B&B, like The Knowle at St Leonards.

-Despite the feeling of seclusion, it's easy to get here by rail, sea or road.
+Despite the feeling of seclusion, it's easy to get here by rail, sea or road and there are plenty of transport options for getting around.

 View our interactive map of 1066 Country, and download the Visit 1066 guide.